micans/pick/README.md

 This implementation compiles all references to column names into array offsets.
 It has no hash lookups during the core computation and output loop.
 Each computation is stored as a stack with code references where needed.
-I see no drastic improvements available in pure perl, but I'd love to be wrong about this.
+I see no drastic improvements available in pure perl, but I'd love to be wrong about this (unwrapping the code references may lead to some speed-up but code modularity would suffer).

 It is tempting to implement pick in C to get a speed boost.
-However, reinventing an integer/float/string equivalence system (with its many niggling corner cases) from scratch does not seem right.
+However, reinventing an integer/float/string equivalence system (with its many niggling corner cases) from scratch does not seem right (where's the C library for that?).
 Below gives a rough indication of pick speed relative to baseline perl speed;
 the latter is measured as a skeleton loop over lines of input with each line split into fields.
 The timings can be recreated by running `make time` and `make time2` in the test directory.